jean/collective.hostout/README.rst

 ``host``
   the IP or hostname of the host to deploy to. by default it will connect to port 22 using ssh.
-You can override the port by using ``hostname:port``
+You can override the port by using ``hostname:port``.

 ``user``
   The user as which hostout will attempt to login to your host.
 Will read a